Skip to main content

 2025-06-14T15:01:58Z MyBucketPolicy CREATE_FAILED AWS::S3::BucketPolicy Policy already exists

-The script then repeats the header-and-events block for each nested stack.
+The script repeats the event block for each nested stack.

 Download Output File